CeON/dataverse/doc/sphinx-guides/source/installation/config.rst

 To properly configure persistent identifiers for a production installation, an account and associated namespace must be acquired for a fee from a DOI or HDL provider. **DataCite** (https://www.datacite.org) is the recommended DOI provider (see https://dataverse.org/global-dataverse-community-consortium for more on joining DataCite) but **EZID** (http://ezid.cdlib.org) is an option for the University of California according to https://www.cdlib.org/cdlinfo/2017/08/04/ezid-doi-service-is-evolving/ . **Handle.Net** (https://www.handle.net) is the HDL provider.

-Once you have your DOI or Handle account credentials and a namespace, configure Dataverse to use them using the JVM options and database settings below.
+Once you have your DOI or Handle account credentials and a namespace, configure Dataverse to use them using the file options.

 Configuring Dataverse for DOIs
 ++++++++++++++++++++++++++++++